pixel

 Our Process

 A professional publisher adheres to a set of widely accepted industry standards, regardless of the business model.
-There are 3 common models for publishing in today’s market: traditional publishing, hybrid publishing, and author publishing, more commonly known as self-publishing.
+In today’s market, there are three common publishing models: traditional publishing, hybrid publishing, and author publishing, more commonly known as self-publishing.

-Traditional Publishing and Hybrid Publishing are virtually the same in their process with the exception that for hybrid titles, the author invests with the publisher in the production costs and in turn earns a significantly higher royalty of 60% to 75% on sales.
-Torchflame Books is primarily a hybrid publisher.
+Traditional Publishing and Hybrid Publishing are virtually the same in their process, with the exception that for hybrid titles, the author invests with the publisher in the production costs and, in turn, earns a significantly higher royalty of 60% to 75% on sales.
+Torchflame Books is a hybrid publisher.

 The following is a brief overview of our hybrid publishing process: